CeleDelgado/CeleDelgado/README.md

 📍 I am in transition of the computer engineering career

-​I have work experience in the area of computer crimes and investigations as an Argentine Federal Police Officer and today I study different languages to work in that area since it is my passion
+🤓 I have work experience in the area of computer crimes and investigations as an Argentine Federal Police Officer and today I study different languages to work in that area since it is my passion

 👾 I'm very curious and that's why you start studying programming